elifesciences/builder-formula/README.md

 Yes, you would have builder building builder.

+This is only used as a common environment for debugging builder and infrastructure issues.

 This repository should be structured as any Saltstack formula should, but it should also conform to the structure required by the [builder](https://github.com/elifesciences/builder) project.